Brettzim/real_estate_analysis/README.md

 * [Analysis](#analysis)
 ## Project Overview

-This repository analyzes the data on the King County Home sales to create a linear regression model capable of prediting home prices based on the existing home sales data.
-Our objective is to create a model that has a low Root Mean Squared Error (RMSE) which means that our prediction does not stray far the model.
+This repository analyzes the data on the King County Home sales to create a linear regression model capable of predicting home prices based on the existing home sales data.
+Our objective is to create a model using a house sales database based in King Country, Washington.
+The goal of our model is to have a low Root Mean Squared Error (RMSE) so we know that our prediction does not stray far the model.
+By using regression techniques, we were able to identify how the sales price of houses can change when doing different renovations, making our model a useful tool for someone going into the house flipping business.

+### Business Problem

+Our real estate holding group startup Detova Veda is making a pitch to help smaller investors compete against established real estate investment firms.
+In order to show that we can help clients in their venture, we must show that our product can accurately predict how well an upgrade in any aspect of a home will impact its sale price.
+This predictive model will use these small investors to infiltrate the real estate investment market.
+To provide an answer, we looked into the question: what is the most impactful way you can increase the value of a home?

+This is an important question, because real estate is a high stakes industry.
+Investors will want a direction to go where they can be confident they will get a return on their investment.
+Therefore, we must provide a concrete answer for them.

 ### The Data

 This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this repo.
-The descriptions for the King County Data Set is shown below.
+The dataset included houses in King County built between 1900 and 2015.
+The descriptions of the dataset's columns is shown below.

 * id: unique identification for the house
 * date: the date the house was sold